Inspections & Inventories

 By preparing thoroughly, keeping clear records, and maintaining open communication, you can avoid the hassle and protect both your property and your peace of mind.
 August is designed to help with this.
 The compliance checklist and reminders guide you through key safety and legal tasks, while document storage keeps your evidence in order.

+If you are improving the property or its contents, including decorating a rental property, the tenant should not foot the bill.
 Remember, fair wear and tear is natural and should be expected in rental properties.
 By being fair and reasonable in your assessments, you can help ensure a positive and long-lasting tenancy.

 This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
 Always speak to a suitably qualified professional if you require specific advice or information.